 Absolute gravity observations have been carried out at 14 Swedish sites since the beginning of the 1990's, see Figure 5.
-Since 2007, 12 of the sites have been observed by Lantmäteriet and observations have also been done on 1 Danish site, 1 Finnish site, 2 Norwegian sites, 3 Serbian sites and at two inter-comparisons, one with 19 other gravimeters in Luxembourg and one with 22 other gravimeters in Paris.

-All Swedish sites are co-located with per-
+Since 2007, 12 of the sites have been observed by Lantmäteriet and observations have also been done on 1 Danish site, 1 Finnish site, 2 Norwegian sites, 3 Serbian sites and 3 sites in Rep. Macedonia.
+Furthermore, two inter-comparisons, one with 19 other gravimeters in Luxembourg and one with 22 other gravimeters in Paris have been carried out.
+All Swedish sites are co-located with permanent reference stations for GNSS in the SWEPOS network (except for Göteborg (Gtbg) which is no longer in use).
+Onsala is also co-located with VLBI.
+Skellefteå, Smögen, and Visby are co-located with tide gauges.